Editor’s Note: This post was originally published on July 21, 2021, and has been updated to reflect current events.

-Everyone agrees that we need the Rail Trail to provides critical active transportation infrastructure.
-And all data points show that we also need to use our publicly-owned rail line to provide an affordable and traffic-free way for essential workers and students to travel across Santa Cruz County.
+Everyone agrees that we need the Trail to provide safe active-transportation infrastructure.
+We also need to use our publicly owned rail line to provide an affordable and traffic-free way for essential workers and students to travel across Santa Cruz County.
 Investing in public transportation on the rail line is the only way to relieve the 90-minute commutes we currently experience.
 On passenger rail, Watsonville to Santa Cruz would take around 40 minutes, Aptos Village to Santa Cruz around 18 minutes, and Capitola Village to Santa Cruz around 10 minutes, even during peak commute times.

-Connecting our county with zero-emission light rail is also a vital tool for us to address climate change and social justice.
+Connecting our county with zero-emission light rail is also a vital tool for us to address climate change and provide equal access to opportunity.
 The Greenway ballot measure would destroy our opportunity to make these positive changes.

-It will take all of us to defeat this deceptive measure in the next election.
+It will take all of us to defeat the Greenway measure in the June election.
 We need your help to ensure we can compete with Greenway’s well-funded messaging machine.
 Please share and donate if you are able to.

 Faina Segal, Board Chair, Friends of the Rail & Trail.